JuergenFleiss/atrain_core/README.md

 💡 The specified model in the transcription (either default or other) is automatically downloaded into the ```models```folder in the same ```aTrain_core``` root directory where you can find the ```transcriptions```.
 The ```aTrain_core```directory can be found in your machine's ```Documents``` folder.

+💡If you use one of the newer distilled models (currently only ```faster-distil-english``` based on large v3) you need to specify the corresponding language, as they are single language only.

 If you wish to download all models (separately from the transcription process), simply run:

 ```